kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 1.md

 We are at the Manor of [[Syndra Sylvane]].
 She wants to hold up the [[Death Curse]].

-We see two caracters before the Mansion.
+We see two characters before the Mansion.

 Dir Tür wird von [[Charles Bunsworth]], dem Butler geöffnet, [[Kadrin|Kadrin]] und [[Kairi]] stellen sich vor und werden hineingelassen.
 [[Kairi]] plays Harp Performance: 22